morijx/Raspi_cardiac_wave/Main_GUI_Pi/README.md

 THe BVP_Analysis file contains the Pipeline form pyVHR with slight changes to return the BVP for further analysis.

 ## Structure
-Here all classes and functions are listed.
+Here all functions are listed.

 ```bash
 Main_GUI_Pi/